Anindita123-code/Task_Manager_Anindita/README.md

 pip3 freeze --local > requirements.txt
 echo web: app.py > Procfile
 The Procfile sometimes has a blank line below.
 Remove that and go on to Heroku.com

+After the requirements and the Procfile are created, add them to the staging area by using Git add command.
+Commit and push them to the github repository
+Login to heroku.com and go to settings.
+In the settings we need to add the config vars which are there in the env.py (IP, PORT, SECRET_KEY, MONGO_URI, MONGO_DBNAME)
+Once this is done, we need to go to the Deploy tab.
+In the Deploy tab.
+Here we need to select Deployment method as Github.
+Select "Enable Automatic Deployment" (After requirements.txt and Procfile has been pushed to github)
+And then press "Deploy Branch" the files will be deployed and once this is done successfully a View button will show up.
+You can click this and open up the newly deployed app